extemporelang/extemporelang.github.io/_docs/guides/pattern-language.md

 ```

 Notice the final `dur` argument to the `play` function.
 If we do something like
-this, you can hear the result[^long-release]:
+this, you can hear the result (unless your `syn1` patch has a long release
+time):

 ```extempore
 (:> pat-1 2 0 (play syn1 @1 80 (* dur 0.5)) `(60 58 60 63))
 ```

-[^long-release]: unless your `syn1` patch has a long release time

 The value of the `dur` argument will be the current length (in beats, as always)
-of the current "note"[^note-length].
+of the current "note".
 It's bound (i.e. has a value) only inside the pattern
 expression.
 It's there because it's really convenient to know how long the
 current note is.

-[^note-length]:
-    Remember that there's no reason that your pattern expression _has_ to
+Remember that there's no reason that your pattern expression _has_ to trigger a
-    trigger a musical note; it could print to the log or just evaluate to a
+musical note; it could print to the log or just evaluate to a number (although
-    number (although this "return value" doesn't go anywhere, so that's not so
+this "return value" doesn't go anywhere, so that's not so useful).
+Still, it's
-    useful).
-Still, it's often convenient to refer to it as the "note
+often convenient to refer to it as the "note expression", "note duration", etc.
-    expression", "note duration", etc. so in this guide sometimes we'll use that
+so in this guide sometimes we'll use that language.
+Just remember that your
-    language.
-Just remember that your expression doesn't have to be triggering a
-    musical note in the traditional sense.
+expression doesn't have to be triggering a musical note in the traditional
+sense.

 There are a couple of other variables which are bound inside the pattern
 expression: